 But for the moment we recall the glory days of Beau Jack, when he was young and strong and with his intense, all-action style he brought out the big crowds in Chicago, Philadelphia and New York.
 Few boxers in history have headlined more big-time fight cards than the immensely popular brawler from Augusta, Georgia, who still holds the record for most main events at New York’s Madison Square Garden, an arena once known as the “Mecca of Boxing.”
 And it was there that in the span of a single month he twice took on legendary champion Fritzie Zivic, winning by decision on both occasions.

-Just under 19 000 filled the Garden to see the reigning lightweight champion again take on welterweight Zivic, a turnout lower by three thousand than the crowd which had sold out the fabled arena on February 5 for their ten round affair.
-The promoters, hoping to capitalize on the buzz generated by their first thrilling tilt, had tacked on two more rounds and then of course hiked the ticket prices, hence the fall-off at the gate.
+Just under nineteen thousand filled the Garden to see the reigning lightweight champion again take on welterweight Zivic, a turnout lower by three thousand than the crowd which had sold out the fabled arena a month before for their ten round affair.
+The promoters, hoping to capitalize on the buzz generated by their first thrilling tilt, had tacked on two more rounds and then of course hiked the ticket prices for Jack vs Zivic II, hence the fall-off at the gate.

 In round nine Jack started to wind down, missing more and pushing his punches.
 And as in their first meeting, when “The Brown Buzzsaw” began to lose his edge, Zivic came on, scoring with both hands and backing Jack up.
 Some heavy shots found their way to the smaller man’s chin and Jack tottered and wavered somewhat, but never came close to going down.
 In truth, while Jack appeared vulnerable in the last three rounds, Zivic had been in worse shape in round seven when the former welterweight champ held on for dear life after taking that vicious uppercut and tasting his own blood.